 A Mac Pro doesn’t have a traditional power supply unit like a PC does.

-There are however two 6-pin mini PCIe power plugs built into the motherboard.
-As long as you get a graphics card with one or two six-pin PCIe power ports you should be fine.
+However, the motherboard has two 6-pin mini PCIe power plugs.
+As long as you get a graphics card with one or two six-pin PCIe power ports, you should be fine.

 This only poses a problem if you want a faster Overclocked card.
 Many of them now have at least one 8-pin power port.
-I’ve seen many people get the 8 to 6-pin adapter, but that’s risky and you may pull too much power from your motherboard resulting in damage to your Macpro, or an underpowered graphics card.
+I’ve seen many people get the 8-to-6-pin adapter, but that’s risky.
+You may pull too much power from your motherboard, resulting in damage to your Macpro or an underpowered graphics card.

 Using 8pin PCIe Power

-If you still want a more powerful card or one that is overclocked there are a few solutions.
-You can order a Sata Power to Molex, or PCIe adapter, and use one of the ports designed to power your internal hard drives or your second SuperDrive.
-You can run one of these into your 6-pin, and run your 8-pin into a two 6-pin mini split. (which should come with your card)
+Or PCIe adapter, and use one of the ports designed to power your internal hard drives or your second SuperDrive.
+You can run one of these into your 6-pin and run your 8-pin into a two 6-pin mini split. (which should come with your card)

-Or, if you want to play with fire.
-Get an 8 pin to 6 pin adapter.
-I’ve seen people do this without problems.
-I personally wouldn’t.
+Or, if you want to play with fire, get an 8-pin to 6-pin adapter.
+I’ve seen people do this without problems, but I wouldn’t.

-Your card should come with a 6-pin to Molex adapter.
+Your card should come with a 6-pin Molex adapter.

 The External PSU Method – The Feddy Way

-I’ve also seen people buy external Power Supply Units, or use an old one from an old PC (we all have one in storage somewhere).
-This works as well and you’ll just have to sit it outside your box and rig a few plugs to make the power supply constantly on.
+I’ve also seen people buy external Power Supply Units or use an old one from an old PC (we all have one in storage somewhere).
+This works as well, and you’ll have to sit it outside your box and rig a few plugs to keep the power supply constantly on.
 Just make sure you get one with enough power.

-In the comments, Freddy has shared with us some information on how he did it this way.
+In the comments, Freddy shared some information with us about how he did it this way.

 Here is what he used.